 The WPS PreK-12 Library Media Program Curriculum

-Our new curriculum focuses on five units that are vertically and horizontally aligned through grades and across schools.
-Using the profile of a graduate, we also based our curriculum on National Library Standards, MA Digital Literacy & Computer Science Frameworks, and ABAR standards.
-Below is a brief synopsis of the five units and some of the areas we will concentrate on with our students.
+Our curriculum focuses on five units that are vertically and horizontally aligned through grades and across schools.
+Using the profile of a graduate, we also use the National Library Standards, MA Digital Literacy & Computer Science Frameworks, and ABAR standards.
+Below is a brief synopsis of the five units and some of the areas we concentrate on with our students.
 These graduate in difficulty and complexity with each successive grade.